its-sachink/Educative/Python 3 - An interactive deep dive/2_Comprehensions/2_List_Comprehensions.md

 ```
 </br>
 </br>
-- You can use python expression in a list comprehension
+- You can use <mark>python expression in a list comprehension</mark>

 ```python
 import os, glob